apache/flink-web/contributing/contribute-code.md

  - Make sure no unrelated or unnecessary reformatting changes are included.
  - Make sure your commit history adheres to the requirements.
  - Make sure your change has been rebased to the latest commits in your base branch.
+ - Make sure the pull request refers to the respective Jira, and that each Jira issue is assigned to exactly one pull request (in case of multiple pull requests for one Jira; resolve that situation first)

  Considerations before or right after opening a pull request:

  - Make sure that the branch is building successfully on [Travis](https://travis-ci.org/).

+Code changes in Flink are reviewed and accepted through [GitHub pull requests](https://help.github.com/en/articles/creating-a-pull-request).

+There is a separate guide on [how to review a pull request]({{ site.base }}/contributing/reviewing-prs.html), including our pull request review process.
+As a code author, you should prepare your pull request to meet all requirements.